Venkat11Thadi/Venkat11Thadi/README.md

 ## Hi there 👋

-- 👯 I’m looking to collaborate on Data Science or Machine Learning
-- 📫 How to reach me: LinkedIn
+I’m looking to collaborate on Data Science or Machine Learning How to reach me: LinkedIn
-- 😄 Pronouns: He/Him